AdityaNG/nD_VQ_VAE/README.md

 7. Attention mechanism (n_head, attn_dropout)
 8. Codebook update strategy (ema_decay)

 Below is how you would tune these parameters based on the `recon_loss` and `commitment_loss` curves.
 1. Monitor Key Metrics
 - Track these metrics during training and validation:
     - Reconstruction Loss
     - Commitment Loss
     - Perplexity
+    - Note that the reconstruction loss are in the same units as the input data.
+Say the input data is in meters, that means that the reconstruction loss will also be in meters!
 2. Analyze Loss Curves
 - Reconstruction Loss
     - High and not decreasing: Increase model capacity (n_hiddens, n_res_layers) or adjust learning rate.